ucberkeley/savio-training-jupyterhub-2017/jh-intro.md

     - for serial computation
  - Let us know if you need other configurations (e.g., GPU nodes, big memory nodes, etc.)

-Then we can immediately start working on our example notebook.
+Then we can immediately start working on our example notebook, *notebook-example.ipynb*.

 We could also start a terminal and get a view on the filesystem and on the processes running on the node.